 Schedule

-The graduate cohort program will operate on a 7 or 7.5-week session with students completing 3-6 credits of study in each 7 or 7.5-week session.
+The graduate cohort program will operate on a 7 or 7.5 week session with students completing 3 -6 credits of study in each 7 or 7.5 week session.

 Contact Information

-For specific program and curriculum questions contact Patricia Davis, Ph.D., program director, at (570) 945-8424 or patricia.davis@keystone.edu.
+For specific program and curriculum questions contact Laura Little DBA, PMP®, coordinator of the program at (570) 945-8433 or laura.little@keystone.edu.

 Application

-Keystone College accepts students to the MBA program for fall, spring, and summer terms.
-Students applying for the MBA program have no additional requirements other than those required for all master's applicants.
+Keystone College accepts students to the MBA project management concentration program for fall, spring, and summer terms.
+Students applying to the program have no additional requirements other than those required for all master's applicants.

 Course Requirements

-BUSN 5150 - International Accounting

 BUSN 5200 - Conflict Management Skills

-BUSN 5250 - Global Work Teams

 BUSN 5300 - Operations Management

 BUSN 5350 - Organizational Development

+BUSN 5650 - Project Management

-BUSN 5400 - Strategic Marketing
+BUSN 5700 - Agile Project Management

 BUSN 6100 - Ethical Leadership

 BUSN 6150 - Financial Management in Public and Nonprofit Organizations

-BUSN 6200 - Corporate Law and Regulations

 BUSN 6250 - Managerial Economics

+BUSN 6400 - Project Management in Practice

 BUSN 6910 - Strategic Analysis

 CORE 5100 - Graduate Writing and Research

 Criminal Justice (MCJ) Master of Science Program Director: Deborah Belknap, J.D., Ph.D.

 The Master of Science in Criminal Justice program provides professionals the knowledge and skills needed for positions in management and leadership.
 Individuals with a master's degree in criminal justice are prepared for careers in policy making, research, and teaching positions.
-Since evidencebased practices are becoming the norm, graduate-educated professionals are desirable candidates for administrative positions.
+Since evidence-based practices are becoming the norm, graduate-educated professionals are desirable candidates for administrative positions.

 Program Goals

 - Students will evaluate and summarize crime rates, trends, and patterns, and apply foundational knowledge of criminological theories devoted to explaining crime.

-- Students will appraise organizational structure, processes, and challenges of criminal justice institutions, and analyze past and current criminal justice policies and evidence-based practices.
+- Students will appraise organizational structure, processes, and challenges of criminal justice

+institutions, and analyze past and current criminal justice policies and evidence-based practices.

 - Students will evaluate the foundations of contemporary ethical practices and effective leadership in the criminal justice profession.

 - Students will demonstrate advanced knowledge in social science research and applied statistical methods, specifically focused on criminal justice issues.

-- Students will examine advanced knowledge of criminal procedure.
+- Students will demonstrate advanced knowledge of criminal procedure.

 Program Format

 The MCJ program will be delivered in an online format.
 Students will be required to have the necessary hardware and software and access to the Internet in order to complete the coursework.
 Anticipated program length is one to two years, depending on course load.

 Program Prerequisites

 Applicants must possess a bachelor's degree (any major) from a regionally accredited college or university with an overall GPA of 3.00 or higher.

 Tuition

-\$600 per credit.
+\$650 per credit.